helium/HIP/0112-scaling-iot-location-assert-fees.md

 ## Summary

-This HIP proposes allowing one (1) free IOT assertion per rolling 365 epoch period for full and light hotspots, including the initial assertion, and allowing one (1) free IOT assertion per one (1) epoch for data only hotspots.
-Any additional assertions conducted within the 365/1 epoch rolling period will be required to pay a $10 fee in IOT burn for full and light hotspots, and $5.00 in IOT for data only hotspots.
+This HIP proposes allowing one (1) free IOT assertion per rolling 365 epoch period for hotspots, including the initial assertion, and allowing one (1) free IOT assertion per one (1) epoch for data only hotspots.
+Any additional assertions conducted within the 365/1 epoch rolling period will be required to pay a $10 fee in IOT burn for hotspots, and $5.00 in IOT for data only hotspots.

 ## Motivation

 Currently, assertion fees for the IOT subnetwork are paid in Data Credit (DC) burn, which is created by burning HNT.
 Due to net emissions, the burning of HNT and DC may at times benefit the MOBILE subDAO greater than the IOT subDAO.
 This is due to the fact that the DAO utility score created in  [HIP 53](https://github.com/helium/HIP/blob/main/0051-helium-dao.md) does not provide greater emissions for more DC burn outside of onboards.

-Further, this HIP will make it cheaper for hotspot deployers to ensure their asserted location is accurate by allowing one (1) free location assert per 365 epochs for full and light hotspots.
+Further, this HIP will make it cheaper for hotspot deployers to ensure their asserted location is accurate by allowing one (1) free location assert per 365 epochs for hotspots.

 ## Stakeholders